khairold/moengage-web-sdk-mobile-browser-back-button/README.md

 When Moengage Web SDK is initiated, clicking or tapping the back button on a mobile device browser would only change the url, but not the content.

-Should you go to `pages/_app.js` and comment out the Script component, back button on a mobile device browser would behave as expected.
+Should you go to `pages/_app.js` and comment out the `<Script />` component, back button on a mobile device browser would behave as expected.

 # Expected Behavior